jayesh15111988/LogoPicker/LogoPicker-framework/README.md

 The framework does not use any third-party library.
 However, it uses the internal `Styles-framework` framework.
 This framework is part of the internal app ecosystem and responsible for providing styling support for the framework and client app.

 ## Supported Appearances
-The framework supports both light and dark modes without any loss of functionality or poor user experience
+The framework supports both light and dark modes without any loss of functionality

 ## Deployment targets
-The minimum deployment target for the framework is iOS 16 and supports only the portrait mode.
+The minimum deployment target for the framework is iOS 16 and currently supports only the portrait mode.

 ## Known limitations
 1. The framework is currently only designed to support iOS platform.
 Due to complexity involved in writing similar code for AppKit, I decided to skip this part
 2. Crop and resizing support - iOS does not have built-in support for cropping and resizing chosen images.
 Since adding this support involved complicated calculations, and I did not want to ship half-baked products, I decided to not include this feature
 3. Currently, the framework has only two image sources from the device.
 However, users may still want to download images from remote URLs and it will be nice to add that support so that they won't be constrained by limitations of on-device asset collection
 4. Currently, the framework uses a dummy cache to display recently used images.
 However, it is still lacking support to store them in the persistent cache that can live between app relaunches
+5. App does not allow users to change font for stylized initials.
+This could be good future improvement for better control over customization
+6. The app is only supported in the portrait mode.
+However, support could be added to support landscape mode in the future

 ## Potential next steps in order to ‘productionize’ the solution
 1. Adding support for resizing and cropping images to improve the user experience
 2. Currently framework has no support for persistent cache for recent images.
 I have added dummy images for demo purposes, but in the future, we still need to add support to persistently save and display recently used images without client intervention
 3. I have used very basic styles and colors.
 However, before we release it in production, I need to work with designers to integrate better colors and themes into the framework
+4. Support for landscape mode needs be added before releasing it in the production
+5. Currently, the framework does not have any tests (Unit/Snapshot/UI).
+But it can be made more resilient and robust by adding a comprehensive test coverage

 ## Image Uploads
-Once the user finalizes logo image, app can sent a request to server to update it on the back-end.
+Once the user finalizes the profile logo (In the form of `LogoState`), app can send a request to server to update it on the back-end.
 When this happens, we can show loading indicator to user and replace the logo with new image once the network operation is completed.
-This, however will happen from outside of framework and client is responsible for sending request and updating it on the backend.
-The reason being, I want to keep this component limited to logo selection and notifying client of final selection.
+This, however will happen from outside of framework and client is responsible for sending request and updating them on the backend.
+The reason being, I want to keep this component limited to media selection and notifying client of final action.

-Client is free to do any later processing on the image as necessary.
+Currently, `LogoState` takes two forms
+1. Initials
+2. Image

+In case of initials, app can encode the metadata (name, color style) and send it to the server.
+In case of image media, app can encode image data and upload it on the server.

 ## Image Sources
 Currently, app sources images from local image gallery and camera.
 However, support can be extended to load them from other sources such as from direct URL
+In case of initials, they are derived from the title of the page image picker is triggered from.